-For example, I started my business while holding a full-time job; and before I considered quitting, I grew my income to at least match what I was earning at my 9-to-5 after taxes.
+For instance, I started my business while holding a full-time job.
+Before I considered quitting that day job, I grew my income to at least match what I was earning at my 9-to-5 after taxes.

 It was hard to juggle all that work at times, but it felt better knowing that I was building a business that could cover all my expenses.

 Karen Cordway, a public-relations specialist and personal finance blogger, had to take on some side work to supplement her income, as well.
 She recommends that others do the same, even if the side hustle isn’t really related to their business.